Paste a url where

 The Sarnus V is a powerful three stage launcher which carries the Kane-11-3 spacecraft for an extended Munar (or potentially Minmunar) mission.
 The first stage should get the payload into at least the edge of the atmosphere if not into space directly, regardless of the fuel situation it should be ejected once its completed this task.
 The second stage finishes the ascent, if necessary, and handles the orbital circularization.
 The third stage is for finishing the orbital circularization, if necessary, and for making the TMI (Trans Munar Injection).
 I recommend an initial orbit of somewhere around 100km and it doesn’t have to be perfectly circular for a smooth TMI but achieving less eccentricity may make the TMI calculations easier on newer players.

 I recommend one of two approaches for the TMI burn.
 The first utilizes a free return trajectory so that everything, both rocket stage and spacecraft, will return straight to Kerbal if an orbital insertion burn isn’t made.
-The second is to focus on impacting the spent rocket stage into the Mun and making correction burns with the spacecraft after decoupling to achieve the same fate for the spacecraft.
+The second is to focus on impacting the spent rocket stage into the Mun and making correction burns with the spacecraft after decoupling to avoid the same fate for the spacecraft.

 After a successful TMI burn you should take care when decoupling as the ejection force may alter the trajectory of both the rocket stage and the spacecraft.
 A safer bet is to orient the craft to either normal or anti-normal before decoupling so that additional prograde or retrograde forces are minimized.
 However most course corrections after the decoupling can be made with just a bit of RCS and shouldn’t require you to fire the spacecraft’s on-board engine prematurely.
 If you want some extra challenge you might try flying in formation with the spent rocket stage as was done on Apollo 8.